RitaAndAurora/ddrm-jfsebastian/MANUAL.md

  * DDRM is very sensitive to MIDI in-out loops and MIDI control might not work properly if the messages that DDRM sends are put back into its input.
 J.F.
 Sebastian avoid creating such loops when both MIDI input and MIDI output are configured, but it can easily happen (it indeed happened to me!) that a feedback loop is created by mistake in the DAW.
 If you observe strange behaviour in J.F.
 Sebastian controlling DDRM (specially if some buttons in the tone selector section do not seem to work), **make sure you have not accidentally created a MIDI feedback loop**.

  * When using J.F.
 Sebastian in stand-alone mode, it could happen that a **warning is displayed about potential audio feedback loops**.
-This is can be solved by clicking on the `Settings...` button that will appear in the warning and unticking the *Mute audio input* checkbox.
+This is can be solved by clicking on the `Settings...` button that will appear next to the warning and unticking the *Mute audio input* checkbox.
 J.F.
 Sebastian will remember this choice so the warning is not displayed again.
 This is a bug that will be addressed in future updates of J.F.
 Sebastian as J.F.
 Sebastian uses no audio and the warning should never appear.

+ * In some particular setups, **Deckard's Dream USB interface can't be selected in MIDI IN/OUT settings**.
+The device is correctly listed but when selected it gets unselected again.
+This is because of the automatic scanning of MIDI devices not working properly in some setups.
+As of version 1.1, you can turn of automatic scanning of MIDI devices to avoid this problem.
+To enable/disable automatic scanning of MIDI devices, click on the `Settings...` button on the lower-right corner of J.F.
+Sebastian.

 ## 4. Licensing